 While Dixon held the featherweight title, he established a vaudeville troupe he called the “George Dixon Specialty Co.,” which toured Canada and the United States.
 It appeared at the Naylor Opera House in Terre Haute, Indiana on November 8, 1894.

-By that time, he had moved to Boston, where he had family; it was a destination for other immigrants from Africville, but he never forgot his roots.
-“On his deathbed he identifies himself as Canadian
+By that time, he had moved to Boston, where he had a family; it was a destination for other immigrants from Africville, but he never forgot his roots.
+“On his deathbed, he identifies himself as Canadian